bugzilla/bugzilla/docs/en/rst/using/preferences.rst

 API Keys
 ========

-API Keys allow you to give a "token" to a web service so it can log in to Bugzilla as you without knowing your password.
-You can then revoke that token if you stop using the web service.
+API Keys allow you to give a "token" to some external software so it can log in to the WebService API as you without knowing your password.
+You can then revoke that token if you stop using the web service, and you don't need to change your password everywhere.

+You can create more than one API key if required.
+Each API key has an optional description which can help you record what each key is used for.

+On this page, you can unrevoke, revoke and change the description of existing API keys for your login.
+A revoked key means that it cannot be used.
+The description for purely for your information, and is optional.

+You can also create a new API key by selecting the check box under the 'New API key' section of the page.

 .. _permissions: